-The Travel, Tourism, and Attractions program of study introduces CTE learners to occupations and educational opportunities deto the marketing or sales of travel and tourism services.
-This program of study allows students to learn how to pladirecordinates marketing or business policies and programs, including identifying potential customers and determining demand and promostionates gies for products and services
+The Travel, Tourism, and Attractions program of study introduces CTE learners to occupations and educational opportunities re-lated to the marketing or sales of travel and tourism services.
+This program of study allows students to learn how to plan, direct, and coordinate marketing or business policies and programs, including identifying potential customers and determining demand and promotional strategies for products and services.

-• Principles of Hospitality and Tourism
+Principles of Hospitality and Tourism